PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/SQL_DDL1_DML.md

 ### 4. Manipulating a database

-__3a__ Complete the ```What is a Database?``` module in Codeacademy, which you can find [here](https://www.codecademy.com/paths/design-databases-with-postgresql/tracks/what-is-a-database/modules/welcome-to-design-databases-with-postgresql/informationals/welcome-to-design-databases-with-postgresql).

-__3b__ What happens if you try to create a table with an existing name?
+__4a__ What happens if you try to create a table with an existing name?
 Write your answer down.

-__3c__ Correct the mistakes in the following SQL statements:
+__4b__ Correct the mistakes in the following SQL statements:

 Example 1: